 - Elastomeric should be applied under optimum weather conditions.
 Application under specified and recommended surface temperatures can result in hair-line cracks from an early completion date.

 - Applying two coats wet on dry, one being that of a roller method, then spray to complete 16 mills wet, 8-9 mills dry.
 Adding additional water or thinning is strongly discourage, in that the paint will reduce it's solid content by volume, and thereby requiring additional wet paint film thickness to be applied to compensate for bleed through coating, requiring more work in the long run.

 - After Elastomeric painting has been completed, it is always a good idea to run excess paint through airless spray rig, mixing air to contents as it was applied in final coat.
 This gives quality touch-up paint if need be.

 If this seems like exterior painting, especially painting stucco is a lot of work, it is.
-Painting two complete coats is more than some try tackling, and can guarantee this will not be a weekend job for 1.
-Suggestion would be finding a qualified painting contractor in your area, and for Denver and Colorado, look no further, than Eco Paint for all your exterior painting needs.
+Painting two complete coats is more than some try tackling.
+Can guarantee this will not be a weekend job for one.